2022/23 | Conestoga College

 - No nail polish, nail jewelry, acrylic or artificial nails are permitted.

-Smoking in the hospital setting is against the law and may be subject to fine.
-Students are expected agency policy.
+Smoking in the college buildings or clinical or community setting is against the law and may be subject to fine.

 Chewing gum is not allowed in clinical, lab or community settings.